atornblad/conphig/Conphig/README.md

 After installing the `Conphig` package, create a simple POCO class and place your configuration items as properties inside.

-For each property, use the [`JsonPropertyName`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonpropertynameattribute?view=net-5.0), [`CommandLine`](https://atornblad.se/conphig#commandline-attribute), [`EnvironmentVariable`](https://atornblad.se/conphig#environmentvariable-attribute), and [`Default`](https://atornblad.se/conphig#default-attribute) attributes to control how that property is deserialized from JSON files, command line parameters and environment variables, and what the default value is.
+For each property, use the [`JsonPropertyName`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonpropertynameattribute?view=net-5.0), [`CommandLine`](https://atornblad.se/conphig#commandline-attribute), and [`EnvironmentVariable`](https://atornblad.se/conphig#environmentvariable-attribute) attributes to control how that property is deserialized from JSON files, command line parameters, and environment variables.

 Then, in your `Main` method *(or somewhere else that makes sense given your app startup code)*, add a call to [`Config.Load<T>`](https://atornblad.se/conphig#config-load-t) to create and populate an object containing your configuration items.